-The Management Company may in its sole discretion, suspend redemptions in any Sub-Fund
+The UCITS or the Management Company on behalf of the UCITS may in its sole discretion, suspend redemptions in any Sub-Fund

 - a. in order to effect orderly liquidation of all or some of the investments; - b. if the disposal of all or some of the investments is not reasonable or reasonably practicable; - c. when remittance or transfer of monies upon the redemption of Units is not reasonably practicable; - d. a decision is made to liquidate and wind down the Sub-Fund; or - e. where special circumstances exist, that warrant suspending redemptions in the best interests of the Unitholders, the UCITS and/or a Sub-Fund.